libretime/libretime/docs/_docs/interface-localization.md

 ![](/img/Screenshot464-Korean_stream_setting.png)

 First, you should check if a localization is already under way for your locale of choice.
-The best way to do this is to take a look at the 'master' branch in the GitHub repository for LibreTime at <https://github.com/LibreTime/libretime>.
+The best way to do this is to take a look at the 'main' branch in the GitHub repository for LibreTime at <https://github.com/LibreTime/libretime>.
 You can also ask in the LibreTime development forum at <https://discourse.libretime.org/>, where you might find community members who can help you with the translation.

 GNU **gettext** means using a .po file for each language or dialect, a specially formatted plain text file with groups of three or more lines, like this example from LibreTime's Korean localization: